tork-a/hakuto/README.md

 hakuto [![Build Status](https://magnum.travis-ci.com/tork-a/hakuto.svg?token=CnBWT8crLoonzXSDK29D&branch=master)](https://magnum.travis-ci.com/tork-a/hakuto)
 ======

-ROS package suite for the lunar rovers at Hakuto project, a Google XPRIZE competitor.
+ROS package suite for the lunar rovers at [Hakuto project](http://lunar.xprize.org/teams/hakuto), a [Google Lunar XPRIZE competitor](http://lunar.xprize.org/).

 .. contents:: Table of Contents
    :depth: 2

 # Overview

-With this ROS package, we can realize Hakuto's Tetris robots in a simulated lunar surface on web browser.
+With this ROS package, we can realize [lunar rovers at Hakuto](http://team-hakuto.jp/team/rover), in particular `Tetris`, in a simulated lunar surface on web browser.
 Document here is the end user's usage and server-side operation for maintanance tasks.

 # For Simulator User

-## OS and Web Browser tested
+## Operating System and Web Browser tested

 The simulator has been seen working on the following environment: